frissyn/authcord.py/README.md

 # authcord.py
 An Python module used for interacting with Discord's OAuth API.
-Can be used with any Python web framework!
+Can be used with any Python web framework.

+Documentation coming soon!

 ## Example